Umhlanga (ceremony): South Africa

 In South Africa, the ceremony is known as Umkhosi woMhlanga, and takes place every year in September at the Enyokeni Royal Palace in Nongoma Enyokeni, KwaZulu-Natal.
 The girls come from all parts of Zululand, and in recent years there are also smaller groups from Eswatini, as well as more distant places such as Botswana and Pondoland.

 All girls are required to undergo a virginity test before they are allowed to participate in a royal dance.
 In recent years the testing practice has been met with some opposition.

-The girls wear traditional attire, including beadwork, izigege, izinculuba and imintsha that show their bottoms.
+The girls wear traditional attire, including beadwork, loincloths and skirts that show their bottoms.
 They also wear anklets, bracelets, necklaces, and colourful sashes.
 Each sash has appendages of a different colour, which denote whether or not the girl is betrothed.

-As part of the ceremony, the young women dance bare-breasted for their king, and each maiden carries a long reed, which is then deposited as they approach the king.
-The girls take care to choose only the longest and strongest reeds, and then carry them towering above their heads in a slow procession up the hill to Enyokeni Palace.
+As part of the ceremony, the girls carry a long reed, which would then be deposited as they dance bare-breasted and approach the king.
+The girls take care to choose only the longest and strongest reeds and carry them above their heads in a slow procession up the hill to Enyokeni Palace.
 The procession is led by the chief Zulu princess, who takes a prominent role throughout the festival.
 If the reed should break before the girl reaches that point, it is considered a sign that the girl has already been sexually active.

-The ceremony was reintroduced by King Goodwill Zwelethini in 1991, as a means to encourage young Zulu girls to delay sexual activity until marriage, and thus limit the possibility of HIV transmission.
+The ceremony was reintroduced by King Goodwill Zwelithini in 1991, as a means to encourage young Zulu girls to delay sexual activity until marriage, and thus limit the possibility of HIV transmission.
 In 2007, about 30,000 girls took part in the event.
 The organisers of the ceremony have occasionally enforced strict rules on photographers, as some of them have been accused of publishing pictures of the rites on pornographic websites.

 In past years, the event was attended by former President of South Africa, Jacob Zuma (himself a Zulu), and former Premier of KwaZulu-Natal, Zweli Mkhize.

+In the KwaZulu-Natal region, thousands of bare-breasted maidens perform the reed dance in front of the monarch to honour their beauty and virginity.

+They sometimes surround the king during some important broadcast, as a sign of dignity and virtue.

+The tradition was resurrected in 1984 by the late Zulu King Goodwill Zwelithini.